Painting of the Six Kings

 The Painting of the Six Kings is a fresco found on the wall of Qasr Amra, a desert castle of the Umayyad Caliphate located in modern-day Jordan.
 It depicts six rulers standing in two rows of three.
-Four of the six have inscriptions in Arabic and Greek identifying them as the Byzantine emperor, King Roderic of Hispania, the Sasanian emperor, and the King of Aksum.
+Four of the six have inscriptions in Arabic and Greek identifying them as the Byzantine emperor, King Roderic of Spain, the Sasanian emperor, and the King of Aksum.
 The painting, now substantially damaged, is thought to be from between 710 and 750, commissioned by the Umayyad caliph or someone in his family.
 It is one of the most famous frescoes in the Qasr Amra complex.

 Location and history

 The painting is located in Qasr Amra (also transcribed "Quseir Amra", literally "little palace of Amra"), an Umayyad desert structure and a UNESCO World Heritage Site about 85 km east of Amman and 21 km southwest of the Azraq Oasis in modern-day Jordan.
 The complex has several frescoes painted on its walls.
 The remoteness and size of the structure suggest that it served as a desert retreat for Umayyad rulers at the time.

 The painting is on the southern end of the west portion of the main wall.
 Along with other works in the complex, it was cleaned and preserved in the 1970s by a team from the National Archaeological Museum of Spain.